Mathematical chess problem

 A mathematical chess problem is a mathematical problem which is formulated using a chessboard and chess pieces.
 These problems belong to recreational mathematics.
 The most well-known problems of this kind are the eight queens puzzle and the knight's tour problem, which have connection to graph theory and combinatorics.
 Many famous mathematicians studied mathematical chess problems, such as, Thabit, Euler, Legendre and Gauss.
 Besides finding a solution to a particular problem, mathematicians are usually interested in counting the total number of possible solutions, finding solutions with certain properties, as well as generalization of the problems to N×N or M×N boards.

 Independence problem

 An independence problem (or unguard) is a problem in which, given a certain type of chess piece (queen, rook, bishop, knight or king), one must find the maximum number that can be placed on a chessboard so that none of the pieces attack each other.
 It is also required that an actual arrangement for this maximum number of pieces be found.
 The most famous problem of this type is the eight queens puzzle.
 Problems are further extended by asking how many possible solutions exist.
 Further generalizations apply the problem to NxN boards.

 An 8×8 chessboard can have 16 independent kings, 8 independent queens, 8 independent rooks, 14 independent bishops, or 32 independent knights.
-Solutions for kings, bishops, queens and knights are shown below.
-To get 8 independent rooks is sufficient to place them on one of main diagonals.